CipherStrike-code/BSC-in-ICT-SUSS-/Year 1 Sem 1/ICT246 Operating System/1. Introduction to Operating Systems and Virtualisation/Chapter 1: Overview of Operating Systems.md

 3. Ability to evolve
   - It should be easy to modify and update.
   - It must adapt to changes to hardware and any new emerging technology
-  - It should support new servies, features, and patches without major redesign.
+  - It should support new services, features, and patches without major redesign.

 ## Core Functions of Operating System
 There are 4 main core functions of an Operating System.